What are the Application Requirements?

 What happens if I’m not free for the summer internship?

-You are still welcome to participate in the ASPIRE Challenge.
-If you are selected as a finalist, there’s no commitment to accept a summer internship and you still get all the networking and training opportunities during the innovation and insight weekend!
+You are still welcome to participate in The ASPIRE Challenge.
+If you are selected as a finalist, there’s no commitment to accept an opportunity for a summer internship and you still receive all the networking and training opportunities from attending theweekend!

 What happens if I don’t like the internship I’m offered?